rravishankar/movie-cast/README.md

     "success": false
   }

-  Effect of delete movie on moviecast:
+  Effect of delete movie on moviecast (see Moviecast in later sections):